barsanuphe/endive/SPEC.md

 ### Epub metadata

-- [x] endive must read epub metadata, including: author, title, year of publication, publisher, language, description, ISBN.
+- [x] endive must read epub metadata, including: author, title, year of publication, publisher, language, description, ISBN, type, category.
 - [x] if an ISBN10 number is found, convert to ISBN13.
 - [x] endive can get additional metadata from Goodreads, in case the epub metadata is incomplete.

 ### Database

-- [x] endive can keep track of progression: unread, reading, read, in shortlist.
+- [x] endive can keep track of progression: unread, reading, read, shortlisted.
 - [x] one or several series can be associated with an epub.
 - [x] epubs can be flagged as needing replacement.
 - [x] retail epubs are identified as such.